Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/layout-define-example.md

 }
 ```

 `AmbientPage` must inherit form `ContentPage`.
 All the objects that you have defined in the XAML file must be added to `ContentPage`, and then these objects will be added to `Window` as a result.
-As you can see the root node of the XAML file is also a `ContentPage`, which is consistent with the code.
-All the pages in your application should inherit from the `ContentPage`.
+As you can see the root node of the XAML file is also `ContentPage`, which is consistent with the code.
+All the pages in your application must be inherited from `ContentPage`.

 Then you can load the XAML file in the app using the following code: